danielbneill/OrderedPartitions/README.md

     - c++17-compliant compiler
   * For full classifier
     - SWIG
-    - theano, for gradient, hessian calculation
+    - theano, for gradient, hessian calculation [only for python-based XGBoost applications]
     - Boost, for BGL for graph solver

 To make